GrieferAtWork/KOSmk4/readme.md

 If the file extension (and the use of [`deemon`](#building) for starting) wasn't enough, it's a deemon script.

-To help you understand how this script works to do what it does, here is a documentation about its options
+To help you understand how this script works to do what it does, here is a documentation about its options:

 - `-1`
 	- Compile in single-core mode (don't run more than one build step at the same time)